 Project Number: NL-2

 Original project plans were developed and conditionally approved by the BCWMC in 2013, however those plans were not implemented.
 Project plans for three subsequent iterations of the project were approved in 2017, 2020, and 2022.
 Final 90% plans for water quality improvement measures to be constructed within and adjacent to Dominium's redevelopment were conditionally approved by the Commission at their April 16, 2020 meeting.
 Construction is slated to begin in 2020 or 2021.

-The estimated cost of the original Four Seasons Area Water Quality Improvement Project was $990,000, of which $166,000 was to be funded from the BCWMC's Capital Improvement Program Closed Project Account and $824,000 was collected through ad valorum tax levy collected via Hennepin County in 2013.
+The estimated cost of the original (2013) Four Seasons Area Water Quality Improvement Project was $990,000, of which $166,000 was funded from the BCWMC's Capital Improvement Program Closed Project Account and $824,000 was collected through ad valorum tax levy collected via Hennepin County in 2013.
 Through the 2020 agreement with Dominium, up to $808,596 of the remaining project funds will be used for the water quality improvement projects on and adjacent to the redevelopment of the mall site.

 The BCWMC, in cooperation with the City of Plymouth, planned to construct a water quality improvement project in the area southwest of Highway 169 and Rockford Road (the former Four Seasons Mall area) in order to improve the water quality of the North Branch of Bassett Creek (which flows along the east of the site) and to help meet the phosphorous reduction goal for Northwood Lake.
 In 2013, a project was designed but due to residents' concerns about the proposed removal of trees and other project plans, the original project was not implemented.